shreachari/ECEM202A-Project/docs/report.md

 Our findings uncovered a few valuable discoveries.
 1. Difficulty checking error
-	a.
-We could not simply implement fixed error thresholds due to inconsistencies in distance values measured from run to run
+	* We could not simply implement fixed error thresholds due to inconsistencies in distance values measured from run to run
-	b.
-We checked slopes depending on phase but it was hard to gain much information from this data for reasons detailed in later sections of this report.
+	* We checked slopes depending on phase but it was hard to gain much information from this data for reasons detailed in later sections of this report.
 2. Flipped graphs
-	a.
-Occasionally, the entire waveform is flipped, with inhales corresponding to decreasing values and exhales corresponding to increasing values.
+	* Occasionally, the entire waveform is flipped, with inhales corresponding to decreasing values and exhales corresponding to increasing values.
-	b.
-One possible solution is to detect this issue in a calibration period and invert data
+	* One possible solution is to detect this issue in a calibration period and invert data
-	c.
-The difficulty in solving this issue is discerning between flipped graphs and incorrect breathing by the user
+	* The difficulty in solving this issue is discerning between flipped graphs and incorrect breathing by the user
-	d.
-Furthermore, we need to determine what the axis of reflection is as it changes every time
+	* Furthermore, we need to determine what the axis of reflection is as it changes every time
 3. Distance and orientation must be perfect
-	a.
-If the user is not in the perfect position, the data we see is wildly inaccurate
+	* If the user is not in the perfect position, the data we see is wildly inaccurate
-	b.
-There is no clear solution to this issue
+	* There is no clear solution to this issue
-	c.
-Solving this will require sending large amounts of data in real time and performing analysis in real time to determine the user's actual distance
+	* Solving this will require sending large amounts of data in real time and performing analysis in real time to determine the user's actual distance

 # 5. Discussion and Conclusions